BryceVandegrift/pm/README.md

 ### Commands

-- `:DownloadPlugins`: Downloads all plugins from thier Git repos
+- `:DownloadPlugins`: Downloads all plugins from their Git repos
+- `:ClonePlugin "url"`: Downloads plugin from specified `url` but does not add it to `g:plugins`
 - `:UpdatePlugins`: Updates all installed plugins
 - `:PurgePlugins`: Removes all plugins not defined in `g:plugins`
 - `:UpdatePM`: Downloads and updates pm